-Have you taken the steps necessary to automate your social media during the holiday season?
-While social media can be easy to neglect in the midst of family gatherings, holiday parties, and gift shopping, it is a great opportunity to reach out to existing customers, acquire new ones and drive sales over the holidays.
+Have you taken the steps necessary to automate your business’s social media during the holiday season?
+While social media strategy can be easy to neglect in the midst of family gatherings, holiday parties, and gift shopping, it is a great opportunity to reach out to existing customers, acquire new ones and drive sales over the holidays.
 Take advantage of this opportunity without compromising your own holiday fun by making a plan to automate your social media.

 Bonus Content: Social Media Field Guide

 Download this free PDF to learn about the social media platforms your business should be using.

 Deciding what to post can feel like the hardest part of your plan to automate your social media.
 Before you begin, take a few minutes to ask yourself these questions: